AtlApoorv/ParkingLot/README.md

 Running the ParkingLot UnitTests from console:
-In your terminal, navigate to the ParkingLot tests directory:
+Open your terminal and navigate to the ParkingLot tests directory:
 ..\ParkingLot\ParkingLotTests\bin\Release\netcoreapp2.1\publish
 Run the below command:
  dotnet test -v n ParkingLotTests.dll